jlevy/lft/lft.md

 ## Acknowledgments

-I’m grateful to those who have discussed key ideas or who have given me feedback, including Adam Cheyer, Amina Green, Sean Grove, Kevin Lin, Carlos E. Perez, and Russell Power.
+I’m grateful to those who have discussed key ideas or who have given me feedback, including Adam Cheyer, Amina Green, Sean Grove, Bekir Khan, Kevin Lin, Carlos E. Perez, and Russell Power.
 I would like to include more references and credits where they are due.
 If you know relevant work or if your own work is relevant, please let me know so I can reference it.

 * * *